neicv/pagekit-search/README.md

 # Pagekit Search

-Friendly IT Search for Pagekit extension enables you to make search request on "Blog" and "Page".
+Friendly IT Search for Pagekit extension enables you to make search request on "Blog", "Page", and You can use a Self Search Plugin to search through the database of your Pagekit site.

-It contains "Search Widget"
+It contains "Search Widget".

 ![image](http://search.friendly-it.ru/storage/searchscreenshot.jpg)